playcanvas/blog/_posts/2014-12-09-playcanvas-in-ludum-dare-31.markdown

 **The theme for LD31 was** **'Entire Game On One Screen'**.

-PlayCanvas user [FELLADRIN](https://playcanvas.com/felladrin) made a colourful and thoroughly addictive balloon grabbing game called [Ora Bolas!](http://apps.playcanvas.com/felladrin/ludum-dare-31/Ora%20Bolas!) (seen below).
+PlayCanvas user [FELLADRIN](https://playcanvas.com/felladrin) made a colorful and thoroughly addictive balloon grabbing game called [Ora Bolas!](http://apps.playcanvas.com/felladrin/ludum-dare-31/Ora%20Bolas!) (seen below).

 [![Screen Shot 2014-12-08 at 15.41.29](https://blog.playcanvas.com/wp-content/uploads/2014/12/Screen-Shot-2014-12-08-at-15.41.29.png)](http://apps.playcanvas.com/felladrin/ludum-dare-31/Ora%20Bolas!)

 [CREFOSSUS](https://playcanvas.com/crefossus) incorporated sky high teddy bears and computer brain interfaces in his **3D conceptual game**.
 You can dig into the crazy story behind his project by clicking [here](http://apps.playcanvas.com/crefossus/psi/Alpha002).

-**[Winter Blast](http://apps.playcanvas.com/vaios/ld31/winterblast), \*\***a twin stick shooter style game \*\*was also created over the course of the weekend.
+**[Winter Blast](http://apps.playcanvas.com/vaios/ld31/winterblast)**, a twin stick shooter style game was also created over the course of the weekend.
 In this game you play a snowman in the unfortunate position of being subjected to wave after wave of evil, life draining snowmen.
 [How long will you survive?](http://apps.playcanvas.com/vaios/ld31/winterblast)

 One game 'jumped' right into LD entry with [**Boing**](http://apps.playcanvas.com/dave/onescreen/boing).
 Including things like super cool level transitions, the finished game is an incredibly fun **side scrolling 2D style game**.
 Why not check it out [here](http://apps.playcanvas.com/dave/onescreen/boing)?